-Active participation in health care delivery and professional services require of the participant a significant commitment in terms of energy, emotional dedication, and time, in addition to those commitments assumed in carrying out academic programs.
+Faculty who actively participate in professional activities acknowledge that it requires of the faculty a significant commitment in terms of energy, emotional dedication, time and the assumption of personal liabilities in addition to those assumed in carrying out academic programs.

-Adherence to this policy, as with all Regents' policies, is a condition of employment for faculty in the College of Nursing.
-Under this policy, as in all University matters, the members of the College are responsible to the Dean and, through the Senior Vice President and Provost, to the President and subsequently to the Board of Regents.
+Adherence to this policy, as with all Regents' policies, is a condition of appointment for full-time faculty in the College of Nursing.
+Under this policy, the faculty member is responsible to the Dean and the Dean, through the Senior Vice President and Provost, to the President.